 While there is little debate that these issues generate a need for management action, the question of when some species exceeds the natural range of abundance and qualifies as hyper-abundant, thereby triggering a need for management action, can be difficult to ascertain.
 In the case of the mountain pine beetle, numbers of the insects are on the rise throughout the Rocky Mountains due to shifting climate patterns (Gibson et al. 2008).
 Is this then an ‘unnatural’ overabundance, or is it representative of a new natural state?
 Park managers across the NPS are confronted with these issues as they seek to interpret and implement the mandate to preserve resources in a natural condition.
 These ideas are central to the research question presented in this article, which focuses on a river in a small National Historical Park in Sitka, Alaska.

 Sitka National Historical Park is a small 112-acre coastal park in southeastern Alaska.
-It was designated a national monument in 1910 and a national park in 1972 to conserve the site of a 1804 battle between native Tlingit and Russian colonizers.
+It was designated a national monument in 1910 and a national park in 1972 to conserve the site of an 1804 battle between native Tlingit and Russian colonizers.
 The park receives tens of thousands of visitors each year who learn about the history of Sitka and Tlingit culture and view totem poles along designated trails and active traditional totem carving activities.
 Along with the preservation of cultural resources related to the site, the park is also managed to preserve the spruce-hemlock forest, riparian ecosystem, and the Indian River, which includes a section of the main reach and the intertidal area that falls within the park boundaries (National Park Service 2025b).

 Since time immemorial Kaasda Héen (the Indian River) has been the location of a fishing camp and harvesting site for the Kiks.ádi clan.
 The river was particularly valued for its proximity to the clan’s winter villages, as well as for hosting runs of Pacific salmon species, including chum (Oncorhynchus keta, Gaynii, téel), coho (O. kisutch, ÜÜx, l’ook), Chinook (O. tshawytscha, Yee, t’á) and pink salmon (O. gorbuscha, Sti’moon, cháas’) (Thornton 1998).
 Pink salmon, the most abundant species of salmon, typically return to spawn in late summer.
 When the eggs hatch in the spring, juvenile pink salmon emerge from the river gravel and immediately migrate to the ocean, with all members of a brood returning to spawn as adults two years later.
 This leads to two numerically and genetically distinct runs in even numbered and odd numbered years.
-Unlike regions farther north and south in the range of the species, the Indian River and others in this area see little variation in abundance between the even and odd cycles (Alaska Department of Fish and Game 2024a).
+However, unlike regions farther north and south in the range of the species, the Indian River and others in this area see little variation in abundance between the even and odd cycles (Alaska Department of Fish and Game 2024a).